mariabuitsan/maraitragonatest1/README.md

 # Conclusion

 <p>Alexandre O'Neill lived the Salazar dictatorship in Portugal.
-The <em>Irish Time</em> explains the context of his poetry:
+The <em>Irish Time</em> explains the context of his poetry:<br>

->
-    "He lived through the Salazar dictatorship in Portugal and that is the background to a lot of his poetry, so much of it is fuelled by anger," he says.
+>   "He lived through the Salazar dictatorship in Portugal and that is the background to a lot of his poetry, so much of it is fuelled by anger," he says.
 Some of this emanated from O'Neill's love of a French girl, Nora Mitrani.
 When she left Portugal (she later committed suicide) the regime refused him a passport to follow her, a predicament that forms the background to one of his most famous poems, 'Um Adeus Português' (A Portuguese Farewell')"